 Future Gohan's victory in the "Mirai" special is only made possible by a series of complete and utter asspulls.
 First, Gohan somehow manages to avoid being killed by Dabura by showing far superior speed and reflexes to characters that are canonically way faster than him, including Buu Saga Piccolo and the main timeline Gohan.
 Oh, and he also somehow survives a punch from Dabura, when it's repeatedly shown that if a fighter that strong even light taps someone that weak, they can make said someone EXPLODE.
 Then he gets teleported onto another planet with Yakon, a monster who can easily kill him via energy drain.
 Coincidentally, just Yakon is about to drain Gohan, Yakon's sister, a new character who was never even implied to exist in the source material, shows up and starts screwing around, keeping Yakon distracted long enough for Gohan to to start blasting holes in the ground and making vague threats at Babidi.
 Then, for no reason at all, Babidi transports Gohan back to Earth rather than leave him to rot in nowhere space.
 Oh, and he doesn't bring Yakon back for some reason.
 However, Dabura's still there, so Gohan still has no chance, right?
 Well no, because then the crowning moment of ass-pullery occurs: Babidi drains Dabura of the vast majority of his power right before telling him to face Gohan.
 We're talking a huge drain, over 95% of the guy's power.
 Why?
 Because he almost killed Gohan, keeping Babidi from getting energy.
 For some reason it never occurs to Babidi to "punish" his mind controlled slave AFTER Gohan is dealt with.
 Or just to take less energy.
 Finally, due to this awfully convenient turn of events, Future Gohan is able to beat a guy dozens of times stronger than him and save the day.

 Chapter 29 Special has been praised for having a better art than the rest of the special chapters.
 It was drawn by a new artist on the team, and has made this special probably the best received so far.
 Here it is.

 Chapter 41 takes on a very different, more realistic style.
 Despite being another filler chapter, nobody really minds, because the art is both amazing and visually distinct, and Gast is a walking collection of awesome.

 XXI: He was a very anticipated character that fans universally wanted to see.
 Once he actually appeared a small number of people were a bit disappointed.
 After his match against Vegetto he split the fandom.
 There was a surprising number of fans who agreed with Vegetto and U4 Buu that XXI cheated.
 They reasoned that XXI's technique transported Vegetto into a dimension where time runs much slower than the outside world let him win by default thanks to the 30 count.
 They feel he abused a technicality, and violated the spirit of the tournament format.
 They wanted a rematch between Vegetto and XXI as much as Vegetto and Buu did.
 There are people who felt XXI's move was legal and that it was a good strategy.
 This belief is shared by U16 Gohan.
 He pointed out had the match been a real fight the technique would have still allowed XXI to achieve his objective before Vegetto could even break out of it.
 His victory over #18 by using the remote deactivator has split fans even more.
 One camp enjoys that he's using tactics and wits to outsmart his foes.
 The other feels it ruins the spirit of Dragon Ball, which favored straight-forward combat.

-The beginning of the tournament's second day is celebrated with a musical performance by the Star Wars Cantina Band.
+The beginning of the tournament's second day is celebrated with a musical performance by the Star WarsCantina Band.
 Pan and Tapion enjoy the musical interlude, Bra, Frieza's Family and Babidi do not.
 Zen Buu thought it was so bad that he demanded that they give their instruments to him so he could play.

 Canon Defilement: The series violates all levels of the canon at various points.